DIDSR/ValidPath/README.md

 6. Performance Assessmet: including different methods for assessing the performance of ML models

 ## Installation
-This section will help you to install the packages WSIToolbox.
+This section will help you to install the packages needed for WSIToolbox.

 ### Install Python package